-Gardens near Portpatrick and the Gardens of Galloway
+Gardens near Portpatrick

 There are probably more gardens within easy reach from Portpatrick than in any other place in Scotland.
 Galloway`s mild climate & fertile soil help make sure our gardens are spectacular.
 Visit some gardens on your South West Coastal 300 adventure.

 Don`t miss the exotic gardens at Logan Botanic Gardens, less that half an hour away from Portpatrick on the road to the Mull of Galloway, Scotland`s most southerly point.